jjvsqz/cse15l-lab-reports/Lab2.md

 ## Interaction 1: The Greeting
 Upon launching my ChatServer on port 4000, the initial user, jpolitz, greeted:
-+ Accessed URL: /add-message?s=Hello&user=jpolitz
-+ Invoked Method: My handleRequest(URI url) method within the Handler class sprang into action.
-+ Managed Arguments: I processed the handleRequest method with a URI url containing the value new URI("/add-message?s=Hello&user=jpolitz").
-+ Field Updates: My chatMessages string, initially void, now encapsulated "jpolitz: Hello\n".
+Upon accessing the URL ```"/add-message?s=Hello&user=jpolitz"```, the system triggered the execution of the ```handleRequest(URI url)``` method within the ```Handler``` class.
+This method was invoked with the argument of a URI url, specifically new URI```("/add-message?s=Hello&user=jpolitz")```.
+Subsequently, within this method, I managed the processing of the provided URI, resulting in an update to the chatMessages field.
+Initially void, the chatMessages string now encapsulates the message ```"jpolitz: Hello\n"```.

 ## Interaction 2: Question
 Shortly thereafter, yash joined the conversation, contributing with:
-+ Accessed URL: /add-message?s=How are you&user=yash
-+ Invoked Method: handleRequest(URI url) in the Handler class responded.
-+ Field Updates: chatMessages now included "jpolitz: Hello\nyash: How are you\n".
-Throughout each of these interactions, the handleRequest method diligently dissects the incoming request's URL, separates the user and message particulars, and methodically adjusts the chatMessages field to mirror the evolving conversation.
-This field serves as a dynamic archive, documenting the rhythm of our server's dialogues.
+Upon accessing the URL ```"/add-message?s=Hello&user=jpolitz"```, the system activated my handleRequest(URI url) method within the ```Handler``` class.
+I handled the method with a URI url parameter, instantiated as new URI```("/add-message?s=Hello&user=jpolitz")```.
+This processing resulted in an update to the ```chatMessages``` string, which was initially empty but now contains the message "jpolitz: Hello\n".

 ## Part 2: Generating SSH Keys and Remote Access
-+ I began by initiating a terminal session on my system and executing the ssh-keygen command to produce a fresh set of SSH keys.
+I began by initiating a terminal session on my system and executing the ssh-keygen command to produce a fresh set of SSH keys.
 Throughout the procedure, I was prompted to designate the file location for these keys.
-Opting for convenience, I elected to store them in the default directory (~/.ssh/id_rsa for the private key and ~/.ssh/id_rsa.pub for the public key).
+Opting for convenience, I elected to store them in the default directory (```~/.ssh/id_rsa``` for the private key and ```~/.ssh/id_rsa.pub``` for the public key).
 In the interest of simplicity, I chose to forgo setting a passphrase, although it remains an option for heightened security.
 The command completed successfully, generating my identification and public key, along with displaying the key's fingerprint and a randomart image for visual verification.
 ```
 PS C:\User\juanj> ssh-keygen
 Generating public/private rsa key pair.